dalance/procs/README.md

 ### Permissions issues

-On macOS, normal users can't access any information on other users' processes On Linux, normal users can't access some information (ex.
+On macOS, normal users can't access any information on other users' processes.
+On Linux, normal users can't access some information (ex.
 Read/Write throughput) of other users.

 If you want to show this information, you should use `sudo`.